Open Pilot Trial Evaluating an Avatar-Guided Intervention for Emerging Adults With Alcohol Use Problems and Suicide Risk

 - Exclusion Criteria:

-- • severe cognitive delay, active psychosis, or heavy intoxication that precludes research participation
+- • Severe cognitive delay, active psychosis, or heavy intoxication that would interfere with understanding the study

 About University Of Massachusetts, Worcester